 But victory belongs to the Lord. – Proverbs 21:31

-A Christian is not called to laziness, idleness or sloppy workmanship.
+A Christian is not called to laziness, idleness, or sloppy workmanship.
 Remember that we are doing all things as if we were doing them to please God, not to please man.
 This includes minor tasks as well as great works that we may be called to do.
-This applies to every area of our life including our jobs.
-If you need more training, new tools or new skills to do your job better, go get them.
+This applies to every area of our life, including our jobs.
+If you need more training, new tools, or new skills to do your job better, then go get them.
 A good example is my photography.
-It is my responsibility to make sure I have the right equipment (which the Lord has also graciously provided me, for all things come from the Lord) but to also learn, know, practice and utilize the very best technique that I can.
+It is my responsibility to make sure I have the right equipment (which the Lord has also graciously provided me, for all things come from the Lord) and also learn, know, practice, and utilize the very best technique that I can.
 I plan and prepare for the shoot as best I can, and when all that is done, I let the results be up to the will of the Lord.

 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
 For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified. – Romans 8:28-30

-I want to mention another aspect to all this that maybe you haven’t considered yet.
-Have you ever prayed to the Lord asking Him not to give you something?
-There are some things that if we actually got them, they might cause you to stumble and fall and come up short of eternal life?
+I want to mention another aspect of this that maybe you haven’t considered yet.
+Have you ever prayed to the Lord, asking Him not to give you something?
+There are some things, that if we actually got them, might cause us to stumble and fall and “come short of” eternal life?
 It’s human nature that we always focus on what we don’t have and what we want, but God knows what is best for us.
 This is why we must trust God, who knows all things.
 This is also why some prayers are not answered – for God knows it is not best for us.
-His ways are not our ways, and His thoughts are not our thoughts; He sees the big picture, even when we cannot!
+Remember He says: “My ways are not your ways, and My thoughts are not your thoughts”; He sees the big picture, even when we cannot!

-And finally, the ultimate peace for a Christian is firmly believing that Jesus will once again come and get all who call on His name to be with Him in heaven forevermore, where there is no more sin, suffering or death – that He will raise all of His own up to eternal life on the last Day.
-He is with us until the very end of this (gospel) age!
+And finally, the ultimate peace for a Christian is firmly believing that Jesus will once again come and get all who call on His name to be with Him in heaven forevermore, where there is no more sin, suffering, or death – that He will raise all of His own up to eternal life on the last Day.
+He is with us to “the very end of this [gospel/church] age”!
 Do you trust fully in what the Bible (and Jesus) has said?
-He went ahead to make a place for you, so that where He is, you can be also!
-When He returns, He will lift you up on the last day.
+He went ahead to make a place for you, as He says “so that where I am, there you also will be”!
+When He returns, He will “raise them [you, all who are in Christ] up at the last day.”

-Leave all judgment and vengeance to the Lord.
-He will bring all things to light, and all men and deeds into righteous and true judgment on the Great Day of Judgment; trust Him to do that.
+Leave all judgment, vengeance, “payback,” and retribution to the Lord.
+He will bring all things to light and all men and deeds into righteous and true judgment on the Great Day of Judgment; trust Him to do that.
 Grant to others the same forgiveness God has granted to you.
-For He alone will render to all men according to what they have done.
-Jesus Christ is the one true and living God, the Lord Himself.
+For He alone “will render to each person according to his deeds.”
+Jesus Christ is the one “living and true God,” the Lord God Almighty Himself.
 He has conquered all; He is already victorious.
 Rest in Him and His great name.
-I pray that you let the peace of God rule in your heart.
+I pray that you let “the peace of God” rule in your heart.

 Rejoice in the Lord always; again I will say, rejoice! – Philippians 4:4